-The organization of small events can be done at a lower cost and in better conditions than amassing a large number of professionals without asking the question of the uses, the intentions nor the modalities of technical developments.
+The organization of small events can be done at a lower cost and in better conditions than amassing a large number of professionals without asking the question of the uses, the including some who came to OFFDEM who were not attending FOSDEM.

+intentions nor the modalities of technical developments.
 Opening up to otherness consists in working in proximity with resistance networks, on the ground, in order to open up to plural realities.